philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * Helps to keep them on track and cement the routine.
 * Any time you're working with a verbal child, talk with them about any changes you plan to make to the routine.
-* Don't ever make bedtime ("I'll send you to bed!") a punishment.
+* Don't ever make bedtime a punishment ("Behave, or I'll send you to bed!").
 It should be a thing they get to do, not a thing they have to do.
 * Institute a "last call policy"
   * This is the "last call" for asking for water, asking any questions they may have, toilet trips, etc. This gesture both meets their needs, and also contains it.
-  * They feel heard and contained.
+They will feel heard.
 * Techniques for helping them fall asleep independently
   * "Reverse sleep wave"
-    * Rather than the child having to call for you, and you come in every 5 minutes, instead, you proactively check in every 5 minutes, whether the child calls you or not.
+    * Rather than the child having to call for you to come check in on them, instead you can proactively check in every 5 minutes, whether the child calls you or not.
     * The first time you do the check, go in after only 45 seconds.
 That way they can get the idea that they don't need to prompt you, and nothing that they did brought you in.
 Then gradually